An efficient and flexible approach for computing rovibrational polaritons from first principles: Results and discussion

-As expected from Figure \ref{fig:gvar_var_v2} and shown in Figure \ref{fig:gvar_onlyDip_HORR_thermo}, including molecular polarizability and the self-dipole interaction is necessary for obtaining quantitatively correct numbers, the permanent dipole-only model significantly overestimates the light-matter coupling-induced changes (compare right column of Fig. \ref{fig:gvar_var_thermo} with left column of Fig. \ref{fig:gvar_onlyDip_HORR_thermo}).
-The right column of Figure \ref{fig:gvar_onlyDip_HORR_thermo} shows that when it comes the summation of energy levels at ambient temperatures, the HORR approach needs to be improved, as the cavity-induced changes in thermochemistry are underestimated in this case.
-Finally, Figure \ref{fig:nuvar_var_thermo} shows how various thermodynamic quantities change with respect to the $g=0$ scenario, using a fixed $g=0.005$ value, presented as a function of temperature and for different $\tilde{\nu}$ photon wave numbers near the HOH bending fundamental.
-Figure \ref{fig:nuvar_var_thermo} demonstrates some systematic changes with respect to the photon wave number, but no resonance effect is apparent.
-This indicates that the efficient formation of rovibrational polaritons for specific vibrational modes does not dominate the thermochemistry in this case.
+As expected from Figure \ref{fig:gvar_var_v2} and shown in Figure \ref{fig:gvar_onlyDip_HORR_thermo}, including molecular polarizability and the self-dipole interaction is also necessary for thermochemistry, the permanent dipole-only model significantly overestimates the light-matter coupling-induced changes (compare right column of Fig. \ref{fig:gvar_var_thermo} with left column of Fig. \ref{fig:gvar_onlyDip_HORR_thermo}).
+This is probably due to the large negative shift in the energy levels when the self-dipole term is negleted, see middle panels of Figures \ref{fig:gvar_var_v2}.
+The right column of Figure \ref{fig:gvar_onlyDip_HORR_thermo} shows that for the summation of energy levels at ambient temperatures, the HORR approach performs with good accuracy, the cavity-induced changes in thermochemistry are nearly identical to those obtained with the variational molecular model.
+Finally, Figure \ref{fig:nuvar_var_thermo} shows how various thermodynamic quantities change with respect to the $g=0$ scenario, using a fixed $g=800$ \cm value, presented as a function of temperature and for different $\tilde{\nu}$ photon wave numbers near the HOH bending fundamental.
+Figure \ref{fig:nuvar_var_thermo} demonstrates systematic changes with respect to the photon wave number, however, no resonance effect is apparent.
+This indicates that the efficient formation of rovibrational polaritons for specific vibrational modes does not dominate the thermochemistry derived from states localized near the PES minimum.
+It is noted that while the absence of resonance effects in related works on reaction kinetics \cite{Galego_2019,CGA_2022} is a consequence of the model limitations, it is not necessarily an artifact of the theoretical approach in this work.

-Overall, the computed results show that strong light-matter coupling between the radiation mode of an IR cavity and the rovibrational states of H$_2$O lead to noticable changes in the thermodynamic properties of the system, and these changes seems to be dominated by non-resonant interactions between light and matter.
-The computed changes in thermochemistry induced by the light-matter interaction seem to be sensitive to the accuracy of the rovibrophotonic energy levels.

-Thermodynamics is in principle applicable to macroscopic amounts of molecules, therefore, it is a further issue how the results presented here are related to the realistic mesoscopic systems with many water molecules collectively interacting with the radiation mode.
-This question is left for future work.